-NOTE: Never place anything on or near the vehicle's wireless and GPS antennas.
-You could prevent wireless and GPS signal reception, which can prevent your vehicle from placing an emergency call.
-Wireless and GPS signal reception is required for the 9-1-1 Call system to function 3 properly.
+- Your vehicle may be transmitting data as authorized by the subscriber. - Never place anything on or near the vehicle's 1X (voice/data) or 3G (data) and GPS antennas.
+You could prevent 1X (voice/data) or 3G (data) and GPS signal reception, which can prevent your vehicle from placing an emergency call.
+An operable 1X (voice/data) or 3G (data) network connection and a GPS signal is required for the 9-1-1 Call system to function properly.